ultrasaurus/test-first-teaching/README.md

 2. run `rake build COURSE=ruby-for-artists` and inspect the resulting repo (e.g. `../ruby-for-artists/`)
 3. run `rake push COURSE=ruby-for-artists` and watch for the course repo code to appear on github

-## How to write modules
+## How to write chapters

 (todo: more detail)

-edit the spec files inside the module directory and the solution files inside its `solution` subdirectory.
-Run `rake` and all modules will be tested. (todo: run `rake MODULE=foo` to run only the foo module's tests)
+edit the spec files inside the chapter directory and the solution files inside its `solution` subdirectory.
+Run `rake` and all chapters will be tested. (todo: run `rake CHAPTER=foo` to run only the foo chapter's tests)

 ## How to edit and publish the web site